Design Patterns Implementation in JavaScript

 Facade Design Patterns

-In our system, after checkout, consider using stripe for payment.
+In our system, after checkout, consider using Stripe to make the payment.

 // initiate stripe